Before running AppVet, the AppVet system must be configured. Figure 4-1

 Figure 4-3.
 Host dialog.
 (Enlarge)

 The Host dialog provides the following options:

-- Use Hostname: This option should be selected for
+- Use FQDN: This option defines

 - Keep Apps: This option should be selected if apps

 should be archived on the system.
 If this option is not selected, apps

 will be deleted after they are processed.
 Note that keeping apps on